wagner89/CSSTalk/talkAtCraftingMarch23.md

 #### 6. Margin collapsing

-Vertical margins collapse on sybling elements to the greater of the two
+Vertical margins collapse to the greater of the two adjacent margins, or to just one of them if they are equal, for:

+- adjacent sybling elements
+- first/last children of an element and its parent element
+- top and bottom margin of a heightless empty block

-A positive and a negative margin get added instead of collapsing to the greater (?)
+A positive and a negative margin get added instead of collapsing to the greater, while two negatives yield the most negative (smallest) margin.

+The first/last child with a positive margin will push its own margin outside its parents block even if its parent has 0 margin.

-Does not apply when an element is `floating` or `absolute`.
+These rules does not apply when an element is `floating` or `absolute`.

 #### 7. Flexbox